31 Strawberry Companion Plants To Grow With Strawberries

 You don’t want yarrow to crowd or shade your strawberry plants, so keep it a couple feet away from the berries.

-French Marigolds (Tagetes spp.) are a very common companion flower for a variety of crops.
+French Marigolds (Tagetes spp.) are a very common companion flower for a variety of crops, including strawberries.
 You may recognize these vibrantly colored marigolds as the classic Dia De Los Muertos flowers.
 When planted alongside strawberries, they make a dazzling display.
 But the benefits aren’t only aesthetic!

 They are well-researched for their pest-repellant properties in greenhouse settings.
 They are known to suppress nematodes below-ground while repelling insect pests above-ground.